Home

 5/ On Constance

-I was invited back to school to give a presentation to the portfolio class after.
+I was honored to be invited back to school multiple times to give a presentation on the portfolio for other students.